wp-plugins/simple-testimonials/readme.txt

 1. If you forgot how to use the testimonial plugin at any time, I've placed a 1 page user manual directly into the testimonial section of your admin area.
 You're welcome! :)

 == Changelog ==

+= 0.0.8 =
+* Updating to reflect that the plugin works in 4.2
+* Fixing a broken span tag
+* Added the basics of internationalization

 = 0.0.7 =
 * Updating to reflect that the plugin works in 4.0